It may be possible that the first official English Thanksgiving in the New World took place not in Plymouth, Massachusetts but in Hampton Roads.

 “They probably would have had a short religious observance and prepared some foods they were used to from home and foods they produced here,” said Historian Nancy Egloff from the Jamestown-Yorktown Foundation.

-Whether a feast occurred at the annual Thanksgiving is conjecture, but any feast would have featured locally raised corn and wild game such as turkeys and venison, said Egloff.
+Whether a feast occurred at the annual Thanksgiving is conjecture, but any feast would have featured locally raised corn and wild game such as turkeys and venison, Egloff said.

-“Hopefully their harvests were good, but their records don’t say,” said Egloff.
+“Hopefully their harvests were good, but their records don’t say,” said Egeloff.
 “How much celebration they were able to do depended on their harvests.”

 Why was the Thanksgiving at Berkeley largely forgotten by history and the feast at Plymouth now serves as the basis for the holiday?